TheRealNin/ns2-rebirth/mvm.md

 * Healing fields cannot overlap.
 If the commander places them too close, the older one will be destroyed.

 ### New armory GUI and tech
-* Shield generator boosts armor utility, giving +10 armor and auto-welding after a short delay
+* Shield generator boosts armor utility, giving +10 armor and auto-welding after a short delay.
+Costs 10 res and 120 seconds to research.
-* It also better protects against GL and Railgun, giving 50% reduction to damage from those sources as long as you have armor.
+* It also better protects against GL, Miniguns, and Railgun, giving 50% reduction to damage from those sources as long as you have armor.
-* Advanced Shield Generator tech changes the shield generator to give +40 armor and reduced recharge delay
+* Advanced Shield Generator tech changes the shield generator to give +40 armor and reduced recharge delay.
+Costs 30 res and takes 120 seconds.

 ### Exosuit boombox
 * Press 1-3 on your keyboard